jippi/hashi-ui/README.md

 ## Troubleshooting

-- Log lines like "19:25:54.105 nomad_hub.go:69 ▶ ERROR  transport: websocket upgrade failed: websocket: could not find connection header with token 'upgrade'" and the web interface is not working.
+- Log lines like `19:25:54.105 nomad_hub.go:69 ▶ ERROR  transport: websocket upgrade failed: websocket: could not find connection header with token 'upgrade'` and the web interface is not working.
   - Ensure your load balancer is treating the services as TCP on port 80 (and SSL on 443).
 Websockets can't use HTTP/HTTPS mode.

 # Contributing & Development